oven-sh/bun/docs/project/building-windows.md

 ### System Dependencies

 - [Visual Studio](https://visualstudio.microsoft.com) with the "Desktop Development with C++" workload.
-You should install Git and CMake from here, if not already installed.
+  - Install Git and CMake from here, if not already installed.
 - LLVM 16
 - Ninja
 - Go